moxystudio/rfcs-oss/rfcs/0005-moxy-carousel.md

 - Keyboard control to slide
 - Custom styling
 - Accessibility support
+- Lazy loading - *`react-multi-carrousel` does not support it by default*
-- Framework agnostic - *this is the only one not offered by `react-multi-carrousel`*
+- Framework agnostic - *`react-multi-carrousel` was build for React*

 # Basic example